 Losing Weight Safely

-Don't rely on pills, powders or teas promising quick weight loss.
-Anything that seems too good to be true typically is, and some of these quick fixes can be dangerous.
+Don't rely on pills, powders or teas promising quick weight loss, per the Cleveland Clinic.
+Anything that seems too good to be true typically is (including the purported China Slim Tea results), and some of these quick fixes can be dangerous.

 - U.S. National Library of Medicine: "Senna"